ROAD TRAFFIC NOISE POLLUTION

 ROAD TRAFFIC NOISE

 The tonal components in motorcycle exhaust noise were observed at around 50–80 Hz and 125–200 Hz.
-Conversely 2 stroke engines have tonal peaks in the 160 Hz, 315 Hz and 500 Hz third octave bands, reflecting the characteristic higher-frequency sound of a two-stroke motorcycle engine.
+Conversely 2 stroke engines have tonal peaks in the 160 Hz, 315 Hz and 500 Hz third octave bands, reflecting the characteristic higher-frequency sound of a moped engine.

 The loudness of a car will depend upon your proximity to the vehicle, and how fast the car is travelling.
 The following is a breakdown of noise pollution from cars at different speeds: